zx80/flask-simple-auth/README.md

 - how to use external authentication stuff? eg LDAP? others? it should also work as an alternate pm…
 - refactor password manager in a separate class?
+- issuer could/should be a list?
+  not easily, because each should have its own sig?